spress/spress-import/README.md

 * `--fetch-images`: Fetch images used in the Wordpress blog.
 * `--not-replace-urls`: Avoids to replace Wordpress URLs in pages and posts by local Spress URLs.
 * `--assets-dir`: Relative folder to `src` directory. `content/assets` by default.

+### Item's attributes
+List of attributes added by this provider to each item:

+* `author`: The author of the post.
+* `excerpt`: The snippet of the post.
+* `categories`: list of terms that represents the categories.
+* `tags`: lists of terms that represents the tags.